Meadow based Fracterm Theory: Literature on fractions

-A remarkable consequence of the fractions as values paradigm view is that upon its adoption it becomes meaningless to speak of the numerator and of the denominator of a fraction.\footnote{ Pot (\cite{Pot2005}) lists several problems and ambiguities with the term fraction and he proposes to use the term `breuktal' (fractional number) instead and to view that as a rational number.
+Pot (\cite{Pot2005}) lists several problems and ambiguities with the term fraction and he proposes to use the term ``breuktal'' (pseudo Dutch, translating to fractional number) instead and to view that as a rational number.
 Given $r = p/q$ the numerator and denominator are taken to be to be the factors of $p$, resp. $q$ that are obtained after simplification.
-This approach qualifies as a fractions as values paradigm.}
+This approach qualifies as a fractions as values paradigm.
+Pot introduces an additional phrase (breuktal), thus preserving for fraction (breuk) the option to denote something else than number.